JohnstonJ/video-tools/README.md

 nox -s format
 ```

-Don't forget you can add the `-R` parameter to nox if you want to reuse existing virtual environments.
+Don't forget you can add the `-R` parameter to nox if you want to reuse existing virtual environments to save time.

+#### Visual C++ dependency

+This project makes use of [mypyc](https://mypyc.readthedocs.io/), which requires a Visual C++ compiler on Windows.
+The easiest path would be to install Visual C++ if necessary when prompted during the build.
+However, a portable version of Visual C++ can also be used:

+1. Use [PortableBuildTools](https://github.com/Data-Oriented-House/PortableBuildTools) to download a portable copy of Visual C++.
+The default settings should be fine.
+2. Open a terminal with Command Prompt or PowerShell 7.
+Note that Windows PowerShell 5.1 is not supported by PortableBuildTools.
+2. Run `devcmd.bat` or `devcmd.ps1`, as appropriate for your shell.
+This will prepare the environment variables for compiling.
+4. Set the `DISTUTILS_USE_SDK` environment variable to `1`, as recognized by Python [distutils](https://github.com/pypa/distutils/blob/29debe531dcdddc456be42a62dbac837ee0ccfa0/distutils/_msvccompiler.py#L146).
+This will instruct it not to try to find an installed Visual C++, and just use the environment instead.
+5. You can now run the above `nox` commands as normal, and they will be able to find Visual C++.

+Note that the compiled binaries dynamically link to the Visual C++ runtime, so you may need to install the appropriate Visual C++ redistributable if you don't already have it.

 To integrate the linting tools with VS Code: